-This chapter describes how to configure optional spanning-tree features on your Catalyst 2950 or Catalyst 2955 switch.
-You can configure all of these features when your switch is running the per-VLAN spanning-tree plus (PVST+).
-You can configure only the noted features when your switch is running the Multiple Spanning Tree Protocol (MSTP) or the rapid per-VLAN spanning-tree plus (rapid-PVST+) protocol.
-To use these features with rapid PVST+ and MSTP, you must have the enhanced software image (EI) installed on your switch.
+This chapter describes how to configure optional spanning-tree features.
+You can configure all of these features when your switch is running the per-VLAN spanning-tree (PVST); however, you can only configure the noted features when your switch is running the Multiple Spanning Tree Protocol (MSTP).
+To use these features with MSTP, you must have the enhanced software image installed on your switch.

-For information on configuring the PVST+ and rapid PVST+, see Chapter 14, "Configuring STP."
-For information about the Multiple Spanning Tree Protocol (MSTP) and how to map multiple VLANs to the same spanning-tree instance, see Chapter 15, "Configuring MSTP."
+For information on configuring the Spanning Tree Protocol (STP), see Chapter 10, "Configuring STP."
+For information on configuring the Rapid Spanning Tree Protocol (RSTP) and the Multiple Spanning Tree Protocol (MSTP), see Chapter 11, "Configuring RSTP and MSTP."